SariqueZamal/HTML-Projects/Survey Form/README.md

 # Staring from the Basic
 # Restart
 # This project is a survey form using HTML and CSS.
-The form will include various questions for users to answer..
+The form will include various questions for users to answer...